apache/flink-kubernetes-operator/docs/content.zh/docs/operations/logging.md

 ## Logging Library Version Overrides

-The operator ships with Logback 1.2.x and SLF4J 1.7.x.
-These versions are bundled in the Docker image and the SLF4J 1.7.x API is shaded into the operator JAR.
+The operator ships with Logback 1.5.x and SLF4J 2.0.x.
+These versions are bundled in the Docker image and the SLF4J 2.0.x API is shaded into the operator JAR.

-{{< hint warning >}}
-Upgrading to Logback 1.4+/1.5+ or SLF4J 2.x is not supported.
-SLF4J 2.x uses a `ServiceLoader`-based binding mechanism that is incompatible with the SLF4J 1.7.x API shaded inside the operator.
-Replacing the JARs at runtime will result in `ClassNotFoundException: org.slf4j.impl.StaticLoggerBinder`.
-{{< /hint >}}

 ## FlinkDeployment Logging Configuration